Crescenta Valley Group

 Welcome to the Crescenta Valley Group of the Angeles Chapter of the Sierra Club.
 If you live in or near the communities of Sunland, Tujunga, Montrose, La Crescenta, or La Canada-Flintridge, and want to become more active with the Sierra Club, contact us or join us on an outing.
 New Members are always welcome!

 We are looking for outing leaders too!
-If you are a Sierra Club leader and would like to lead outings with us, please contact email@example.com.
-If you would like to become a leader, the next training is April 11, 2015.
-Pasadena area location to be confirmed. .
+If you are a Sierra Club leader and would like to lead outings with us, please contact firstname.lastname@example.org.
+If you would like to become a leader, the next training is Oct.
+24, 2015.
+Location to be determined.
 E-mail Steve Botan for information.
 Click here for the Leadership Training Program application.

 New to Sierra Club?
 Click here for the newcomer information events!